 Why choose this course?

 The demand for graduates with the knowledge, understanding and skills required to analyse, design, develop, test and maintain modern computer systems is high.
 Organisations rely on the use of computers for information processing and problem solving so the industry requires specialists to create, understand and further advance computer science.
 This degree will look at the computer science at the core of the underlying technologies that are increasingly infiltrating every element of our society.

 During the course you will work on practical design projects, laboratory activities and group project work.
 You will become familiar with industrial practice and software to analyse and simulate computer systems.
 You will also have the opportunity of working on a live work based project/placement during your second year which will allow you to apply your academic knowledge and interpersonal skills in a real-world environment.

-You can also choose to study this course as a foundation year BSc (Hons) Computer Science (4 years including foundation year) UCAS code:I345
+You can also choose to study this course as a foundation year BSc (Hons) Computer Science (four years including foundation year) UCAS code:I345